-During the prologue of the 2016 Newfoundland Targa (an annual closed course auto race held annually) two of my good friends, Corey Prosser and Mike Mercer were entered for the second year running.
+During the prologue of the 2016 Newfoundland Targa two of my good friends where racing their Mazda Miata and asked me to take some pictures.
+Corey Prosser and Mike Mercer were entered for the second year running and I was more than happy to get out and get some pictures for them.

 I managed to get out while they were racing the Flatrock and Bauline stages, just the start of the week, and capture a few pictures.